alvarpoon/aeg/wp-content/plugins/bnfw/README.txt

 == Changelog ==

+= 1.4.1 - 3rd June 2016 =
+* Fixed: Multiple emails were being sent for a single notification for a small number of users.
+After lots of hunting and lots of testing, I'm hoping this should now be fixed.
+* Fixed: The 'User Role Changed' notification was broken after the update to WordPress 4.5.
+* Fixed: The 'Password Reset - For User' and 'New User - Post-registration Email' notifications were being sent in HTML but with all carriage returns / line breaks stripped out.
+* Fixed: User shortcodes for new comments on custom post types weren't being outputted properly.
+* Fixed: The 'Notifications' BNFW menu item in the Sidebar in the WordPress Admin was showing for non-admins.
+* Added: German Translation (props Michael Schröttle).

+= 1.4 - 8th April 2016 =
+* New: Shortcode `[post_slug]`.
+Output the post slug.
+* New: Shortcode `[edit_post]`.
+Outputs the link to edit the post / page / custom post.
+* New: Shortcode `[post_parent_permalink]`.
+Outputs a permalink to the post / page / custom post's parent item.
+* New: Shortcode `[author_link]`.
+Outputs a link to the post / page / custom post's author archive.
+* New: You can now add the collection of User Shortcodes to the 'Lost Password - For User' email.
+* New: Support for the 'O2' plugin, when used in conjunction with the 'P2' Theme via a filter.
+Please see the [documentation](https://betternotificationsforwp.com/documentation/) for details.
+* Improved: Users were getting confused with the 'Welcome Email', thinking it operated like that in the 'SB Welcome Email Editor' plugin.
+The name of this notification has been changed from 'New User - Welcome Email' to 'New User - Post-registration Email' to help differentiate its functionality in BNFW.
+* Improved: The screen where you add your license(s) after purchasing any BNFW add-on(s) is now called 'Add-on Licenses', instead of going to 'Settings' and adding them there.
+* Improved: Setting a notification to send to 'the author only' now shows a label in the 'User Roles / Users' column in the 'All Notifications' screen.
+* Improved: 'New Comment / Awaiting Moderation', 'New Trackback', and 'New Pingback' notifications now show the 'Send this notification to the Author only' checkbox.
+* Improved: If a notification is present but disabled, the default WordPress notification (if there is one), will not be sent.
+* Fixed: New Post Published notifications weren't being sent if you had the Per-post Override add-on installed.

+= 1.3.9.5 - 26th February 2016 =
+* Fixed: New Post Published notifications were triggering multiple times due to `auto_draft_to_publish`.

+= 1.3.9.4 - 15th February 2016 =
+* Filter improvements for the new [Per-post Override add-on](https://betternotificationsforwp.com/downloads/per-post-override/).

+= 1.3.9.3 - 12th February 2016 =
+* General bug fixes and updates relating to future add-ons and the new [Per-post Override add-on](https://betternotificationsforwp.com/downloads/per-post-override/) which allows you to override your notifications for each post / page / custom post.
+* Added: New Post Published notifications now trigger on `auto_draft_to_publish`.
+This may or may not effect you if you publish through a front-end form or from an app.

+= 1.3.9.2 - 29th January 2016 =
+* The [Add-on Store](https://betternotificationsforwp.com/store/) is now live!
+Looking for some extra, premium functionality in your notifications?
+You might find an add-on for it!
+* New: A filter is now available for adding compatibility to themes for creating posts using `wp_insert_post`.
+Please see the bottom of the [FAQ](https://wordpress.org/plugins/bnfw/faq/) for details.
+* Fixed: 'User Role Changed' notifications were being triggered for new users.
+* Fixed: The label for custom taxonomies was showing in the Notification select box even if you didn't have any.
+* Fixed: A warning was showing when no 'CC' or 'BCC' details were added but the 'Name' and 'From' details were specified.
+* Fixed: A warning was showing after a taxonomy was deleted but a notification existed for it.
+* Fixed: Replaced select2 v4 script for full version for better compatibility with other plugins.
+* Fixed: The javascript in the plugin is now translatable.
+* Added: French translation - props Mygale06.

+= 1.3.9.1 - 9th January 2016 =
+* Fixed: Missing shortcode link for new 'User Role Changed' notification.
+* Fixed: Duplicate 'User Role Changed' listing in the Notification select box.

+= 1.3.9 - 9th January 2016 =
+* Happy New Year!
+* New: Transactional notification for when a User Role Changed.
+This is sent to the user when their User Role is changed.
+* Fixed: Ensure that at least one User or User Role is selected before saving a notification.
+* Fixed: select2 v4 update and compatibility with Ultimate Member and ACF Pro.

 = 1.3.8 - 16th December 2015 =
 * Fixed: Notifications weren't being sent out at all.
 After lots of testing, I think this should now be resolved.